OliCUoB/versioned_dir/something.md

 git commit -a

-This will open up your text editor (e.g. nano if you set that earlier), and will place into the text editor the text
+This will open up your poo-poo editor (e.g. nano if you set that earlier), and will place into the text editor the text

 # Please enter the commit message for your changes.
 Lines starting